cdot/Hotpot/README.md

 - Any number of Google calendars
 - Any other sources you can think of

-Because the system is controlled by rules written in Javascript, it is easy to derive and add new rules.
+Because the system is controlled by rules written in Javascript, it is easy (and fun) to derive and add new rules.
 Experiments have included rules using data from:
 - location reports from household mobile devices
 - weather information from the UK Meteorological Office data service

-The controller can be used stand-alone without being connected to the internet, though we have found the real power is in the ability is control the system remotely from a web browser.
-This means the system is never heating the house when nobody is home, and it's easy to boost the heating in anticipation of a warm house and a hot shower when you are about to head home.
+The controller can be used stand-alone without being connected to the internet, though we have found the real power of Hotpot is in the ability is control the system remotely from a web browser.
+This means the system need never be heating the house when nobody is home, and it's easy to boost the heating in anticipation of a warm house and a hot shower when you are about to head home.